-Rising Main Alternative Route 1
+Rising Main Alternative Route 1:

-- A floating intake low-lift pump station in the raised Clanwilliam Dam basin; - A balancing tank approximately 70 m from shore; - A high-lift pump station situated at balancing tank; - DN 500 rising main from low-lift to high-lift pump stations, 110 m in length; - DN 500 rising main from high-lift pump station to concrete reservoir, 390 m in length; - A concrete reservoir of 12 000 m3, from where water is gravitated for irrigation.
-Note that the size of the reservoir could increase if, during implementation, it is decided to provide more hours of storage for emergency situations; - On-farm developments in terms of location and extent of the proposed irrigation areas; - An access road with a length of about one kilometre (1 km), partially following the alignment of an existing jeep track; and - An electricity supply is required for lighting, pumps and other fittings.
+- A floating intake low-lift pump station in the raised Clanwilliam Dam basin - A balancing tank approximately 70 m from shore - A high-lift pump station situated at balancing tank - DN 500 rising main from low-lift to high-lift pump stations, 110 m in length - DN 500 rising main from high-lift pump station to concrete reservoir, 390 m in length - A concrete reservoir of 12 000 m, from where water is gravitated for irrigation.
+Note that the size of the reservoir could increase if, during implementation, it is decided to provide more hours of storage - On-farm developments location and extent of the proposed irrigation areas - An access road with a length of about one kilometre (1 km), partially following the alignment of an existing jeep track; and - Electricity supply for lighting, pumps, and other fittings.

-Rising Main Alternative Route 2
+Rising Main Alternative Route 2:

-- Pump station below the raised Clanwilliam Dam wall on the right bank; - DN 500 rising main from pump station to concrete reservoir, 3 740 m in length; - A concrete reservoir of 12 000 m3, from where water is gravitated for irrigation.
-Note that the size of the reservoir could increase if, during implementation, it is decided to provide more hours of storage for emergency situations; - On-farm developments in terms of location and extent of the proposed irrigation areas; and - Route 2 is the preferred alternative.
+- Pump station below the raised Clanwilliam Dam wall on the right bank - DN 500 rising main from pump station to concrete reservoir, 3 740 m in length - A concrete reservoir of 12 000 m3, from where water is gravitated for irrigation.
+Note that the size of the reservoir could increase if, during implementation, it is decided to provide more hours of storage - On-farm developments location and extent of the proposed irrigation areas; and b) Right Bank Canal Scheme

+Route 2 is the preferred alternative.